 WPML allows you to manually enable the translation of the Raw HTML element.

-To translate the texts in the Raw HTML element, you must add it to the Custom XML Configuration tab found on the WPML → Settings page.
+To translate the texts in the Raw HTML element, you must add them to the Custom XML Configuration tab found on the WPML → Settings page.
 Here is the code snippet:

 We have prepared a developer’s documentation that explains how the WPBakery Page Builder works with WPML.
-Additionally, it explains the process of updating the language configuration file in order to maintain the compatibility between WPML and WPBakery Page Builder.
-Feel free to check it here.
+Read more about updating the language configuration file to maintain the compatibility between WPML and WPBakery Page Builder.